-The Statutory Auditors, M/s SR Batliboi & Co LLP, Chartered Accountants (Firm Registration No. 301003E/E300005), were re-appointed for the another term of five (5) years at the Sixth Annual General of the Company in the financial year 2021-22, pursuant to the provisions of Sections 139 and 141 of the Companies Act, 2013 and the Rules made thereunder, from the conclusion of the Sixth Annual General Meeting upto the conclusion of the Eleventh Annual General Meeting to be held after the Sixth Annual General Meeting.
+The Statutory Auditors, M/s SR Batliboi & Co LLP, Chartered Accountants (Firm Registration No. 301003E/E300005), were re-appointed for the another term of five (5) years at the Sixth Annual General of the Company in the financial year 2021-22, pursuant to the provisions of Sections 139 and 141 of the Companies Act, 2013 and the Rules made thereunder, from the conclusion of the Sixth Annual General Meeting upto the conclusion of the Eleventh Annual General Meeting.